Surround sound: History

-The first documented use of surround sound was in 1940, for the Disney studio's animated film Fantasia.
+The first documented use of surround sound was in 1940, for Disney's animated film Fantasia.
 Walt Disney was inspired by Nikolai Rimsky-Korsakov's operatic piece Flight of the Bumblebee to have a bumblebee featured in his musical Fantasia and also sound as if it was flying in all parts of the theatre.
 The initial multichannel audio application was called 'Fantasound', comprising three audio channels and speakers.
 The sound was diffused throughout the cinema, controlled by an engineer using some 54 loudspeakers.
 The surround sound was achieved using the sum and the difference of the phase of the sound.
 However, this experimental use of surround sound was excluded from the film in later showings.
 In 1952, "surround sound" successfully reappeared with the film "This is Cinerama", using discrete seven-channel sound, and the race to develop other surround sound methods took off.
+For the release of the 1953 20th Century Fox film The Robe, the studio felt the film needed a larger soundstage to match its wider CinemaScope presentation and released it with four-track magnetic stereo sound with left, right, center and mono surround channels.

 In the 1950s, the German composer Karlheinz Stockhausen experimented with and produced ground-breaking electronic compositions such as Gesang der Jünglinge and Kontakte, the latter using fully discrete and rotating quadraphonic sounds generated with industrial electronic equipment in Herbert Eimert's studio at the Westdeutscher Rundfunk (WDR).
 Edgar Varese's Poème électronique, created for the Iannis Xenakis-designed Philips Pavilion at the 1958 Brussels World's Fair, also used spatial audio with 425 loudspeakers used to move sound throughout the pavilion.